-Before being deployed for production, the DHCPv6-Shield device MUST be explicitly configured with respect to which layer-2 ports are allowed to send DHCPv6 packets to DHCPv6 clients (i.e. DHCPv6-server messages).
-Only those layer-2 ports explicitly configured for such purpose will be allowed to send DHCPv6 packets to DHCPv6 clients.
+Before being deployed for production, the DHCPv6-Shield device is explicitly configured with respect to which layer-2 ports are allowed to receive DHCPv6 packets destined to DHCPv6 clients (i.e. DHCPv6-server messages).
+Only those layer-2 ports explicitly configured for such purpose will be allowed to receive DHCPv6 packets to DHCPv6 clients.